GabrielaGuedes/ngos_microservices_system/donations/README.md

 ### POST /api/donations/charge-credit-card

 Used to create a credit card charge.
+It also create a transaction, in the Financial Control service, if it is enabled.

 Params: